 When cargo isn’t properly secured, there is a chance that it will shift or come off of the trailer.
-This could cause the truck to become unstable, which can lead to an accident.
+This could cause the truck to become unstable, which can lead to a semi-truck accident.

 Specific regulations apply

 There are specific regulations that apply to cargo securement.
-These include everything from the floor structure to the anchor points for tie downs.
-Even the structure of bulkheads are covered in these regulations.
+These include everything from the floor structure to the anchor points for tie-downs.
+Even the structure of bulkheads is covered in these regulations.

 When cargo isn’t solid

 Tanker trucks pose a unique hazard because truckers can’t exactly stop liquids from sloshing about when they drive.
-There are some ways that they can increase safety and prevent liquid surge.
+There are some ways that they can increase safety and prevent liquid surges.

 The method of preventing liquid surge depends on the type of tank.
 Unbaffled tanks, which are smooth on the inside and don’t include any baffles, pose the most risk because there is a lot of surge present.
 There is nothing that will stop liquid from moving front to back when the truck starts and stops.
 Truckers with this type of truck, which includes food-carrying tankers, have to ensure they start and stop slowly.